Installation Instructions for RV Pipe Warmers

 Straight Pipe Lengths, Placement and Prepare the Surface.

-Placement for Drain Pipes: Locate the placement of UltraHeat Pipe Heater or combination of Pipe Heaters that will cover the majority of the exposed drain pipe and leave no more than 2" to 3" (5.08-7.62 cm) spaces between heaters or on the ends of the drain pipe section to be protected.
+Placement for Drain Pipes: Locate the placement of UltraHeat Pipe Heater or combination of Pipe Warmers that will cover the majority of the exposed drain pipe and try to leave no more than 2" to 3" (5.08-7.62 cm) spaces between heaters or on the ends of the drain pipe section to be protected.

 Elbows can be 90°, 45°, 22.5°, short sweep, long sweep, etc. Each one of these elbows will require its own individual heat panels, either for 1.5" or 3" (3.8cm or 7.6 cm) piping.